fanout/django-grip/README.md

 Author: Justin Karneges <justin@fanout.io>

-This library helps your Django application delegate long-lived HTTP/WebSocket connection management to a GRIP-compatible proxy such as [Fanout Cloud](https://fanout.io/) or [Pushpin](https://pushpin.org/).
+This library helps your Django application delegate long-lived HTTP/WebSocket connection management to a GRIP-compatible proxy such as [Pushpin](https://pushpin.org/) or [Fastly Fanout](https://fanout.io/).

 ## Setup